mvarga1989/mvarga1989/README.md

 ### Students graduated or worked under my supervision
-I have been enjoying supervising and supporting many students in various unique projects.
+I have been enj:blush:ying supervising and supporting many students in various unique projects.
 I have been working with the following people:

 - Philippe Bättig
 - [Colin Wallimann](https://www.linkedin.com/in/colin-wallimann/)